-Long before my fascination with food photography, I used to shoot portrait and other art photography.
+Long before my fascination with food photography, I used to shoot portraits and other art photography.
 Back then, I was solely interested in people, their personalities and facial expressions of the different emotions.
-I liked capturing their mood, keeping a good conversation going in the process of a photo shoot and creating a close visual and emotional connection between us.
+I liked capturing their mood, keeping a good conversation going in the process of a photoshoot and creating a close visual and emotional connection between us.
 At some point, I began to understand that despite the common opinion, passion and skills for a photographer aren’t enough.
 You need a model that can work with the camera, be able to relax and seem natural instead of bind oneself with fears like back in the childhood days when someone said “smile for the camera”.

 Cooking was always a parallel passion for me.
 I decided to combine my two passions.
-Now, my fascinations and interest totally match with my professional direction.
+Now, my fascinations and interest totally match my professional direction.
 I shoot for restaurants, magazines, big manufacturers and also host master-classes and online courses around the world.